Jonathon Porritt: The Green Party

 In 1992, Porritt backed the election of Cynog Dafis, who was elected to Parliament as the joint Plaid Cymru-Green MP for Ceredigion.
 However, in 1994, the regional council of the Green Party suspended Porritt for supporting Dafis, and demanded that Dafis stop identifying himself as Green.

+Porritt speaking at a West of England Design Forum in Bristol (April 2008).

 Between 1996 and 2009, Porritt largely withdrew from active party politics, concentrating instead on non-partisan and activist roles independent of the Green Party.
+However, he was, in 2008, a supporter of the "Green Yes" campaign, which advocated for the introduction of a leadership role in the Green Party.

-In March 2009, Porritt spoke at the launch of the South West Green Party European Election campaign in Bristol, stating that he had always remained a member of the Green Party and that it was the correct time to reaffirm his support.
-He noted that many of the policies in the Ecology Party's manifesto of 1979 were now accepted by mainstream political parties, and emphasized the importance of active support.
+In March 2009, Porritt spoke at the launch of the South West Green Party European election campaign in Bristol, stating that he had always remained a member of the party, and that it was the correct time to reaffirm his support.
+He noted that many of the policies in the Ecology Party's manifesto of 1979 were now accepted by mainstream political parties.
+The manifesto, titled The Real Alternative, set out a programme for a sustainable, decentralised economy based on renewable energy, self-sufficiency in food and industry, and a rejection of the growth-at-all-costs consensus shared by other parties.
+He has since emphasised the importance of active support: